Zwift: Acquisition of Rouvy

-Worlds
+Virtual Worlds

 There are twelve worlds, or maps, in Zwift.
 Only one is always available: Watopia, a fictitious island, which has seen some of its expansions lean into fantasy, including dinosaurs and riding into an active volcano.
 This world also includes Alpe du Zwift, a recreation of the famous Alpe d'Huez climb.
 Nine worlds are rotated according to a predetermined schedule.
 They are: